 You may want to enhance and vary your child’s learning with additional resources (see the links above) but don’t change or deviate from the work provided by the school.
 By all means try some additional/enhanced activities to break up the day, add some fun, and boost everyone’s mood.
 But don’t feel you have to create an entire syllabus or overload your child with yet more work.

 Schools don’t just focus on academics, and nor should you.
 Being at home gives you time to listen to your child/teen, find out how they experience the world, and have quality time together whether that’s completing a puzzle, giving each other face packs, watching a TV series, or creating your own mini book club.
 Children and teens benefit hugely from feeling listened to and respected and it may be easy to lose this while you feel under pressure to get them through the work set by school.
-Time each day to enjoy their company may be more powerful than pushing them to finish worksheets.
+Time each day to enjoy their company may be more powerful than pushing them to finish worksheets or assignments.

 Note that teachers will still be working and expecting your child to learn, not least so when children/teens return to school they can continue with their studies.
 You’ll need to strike a balance between your mental health and that of your child/teen, and getting school work completed.
 It will help your child/teen in the future if they feel they can keep going when times are tough, but this isn’t a competition to see which family can academically hothouse their child or outperform schools.
 Just encourage your child to keep up with what they are asked to do and seek help if they are struggling.
 You don’t have to be a superhero and nor do they.